bmc-compuware/TTT-CLI-Local/README.md

 # Outputs

-Output will saved in testlocationpath in your local system.
+Output will saved in Output folder created under Test Location Path in your local system.

 # Troubleshooting